U.S will renew COVID-19 public health emergency in January | Health

 U.S will renew COVID-19 public health emergency in January

-But the government in August began signaling it planned to let it expire in Jan.
-The U.S. Department of Health and Human Services has promised to give states 60 days notice before letting the emergency expire, which would have been on Friday if it did not plan on renewing it again in January.

-By Jeff Mason and Ahmed Aboulenein Nov 11 - The United States in January will extend the COVID-19 pandemic status as a public health emergency, allowing millions of Americans to keep getting free tests, vaccines and treatments until at least April of next year, a Biden administration official said on Friday.
+The United States in January will extend the COVID-19 pandemic status as a public health emergency, allowing millions of Americans to keep getting free tests, vaccines and treatments, a Biden administration official said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)